P-DoxQuad/Multifunction_Button/README.md

 Essentially the code monitors a pressed state of an input signal (typically given by a switch of some sort) and calculates the time variance to give two distinct activation gestures - short press, and long press.
 If the input signal is active within the duration of a short press, then the first action is executed.
 Vice-versa happens with a long press, executing the second action.

 All the details on how it works are commented within the source files.
-This code was written for Arduino and is intended to work standalone, as well as be dropped into any project of your choice that needs variants in user control.
+This code was written for Arduino and is intended to work standalone, as well as be dropped into any project of your choice that needs variance in user control.
 Download the sketch and all the accompanying source files to go with it.
 Open inside of the Arduino software or using the specific Visual Studio project files.
 Compile and flash the code to the microcontroller - or take the foundation of the logic and apply it to another project outside of Arduino.

 If you have any questions feel free to contact me!

-- ParadoxicalQuad
+--ParadoxicalQuad